riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-09-01-Media-Report-August-2026.markdown

 categories:  books
 ---

 Here is what I have been reading and watching over the past month.
 It feels a little light on the reading, but that's because I had a bit of a book hangover from July.
-There was also a lot of personal travel in August, which you'd think might mean more time to read, but when you're travelling with friends, is more the opposite of that.
+There was also a lot of personal travel in August, which you'd think might mean more time to read, but when you're travelling with friends and family, is more the opposite of that.

-No referral links; if you like something I recommended, tell me what you liked, preferably over a beer, and share one of your faves in return.
+No referral links; if you like something I recommended, tell me what you liked about it, preferably over a beer, and share one of your faves in return.

 ***